vsouza/awesome-ios/README.md

  * [VMaskTextField](https://github.com/viniciusmo/VMaskTextField) - VMaskTextField is a library which create an input mask for iOS.
  * [TJTextField](https://github.com/tejas-ardeshna/TJTextField) - UITextField with underline and left image :large_orange_diamond:
  * [NextGrowingTextView](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
+ * [RPFloatingPlaceholders](https://github.com/iwasrobbed/RPFloatingPlaceholders) - UITextField and UITextView subclasses with placeholders that change into floating labels when the fields are populated with text.

 ### Utility
   * [Underscore.m](https://github.com/robb/Underscore.m) - A DSL for Data Manipulation.